 August 30, 1859

-I Jesse Quinn of the county and state before mentioned being of sound mind and memory do make & declare this my Last Will and Testament.
+I, Jesse Quinn, of the county and state before mentioned, being of sound mind and memory, do make and declare this my Last Will and Testament.

-Item 1st, I give a bequeath to my beloved wife Martha “Best-Quinn” a certain negro girl named Sarah.
+Item 1st, I give and bequeath to my beloved wife Martha 'Best-Quinn' a certain negro girl named Sarah.

 Item 2nd, I give and bequeath to my son Watson F. Quinn all of my lands at my death.